 Upon arrival, all patrons will enter through Atrium doors on the southeast side of the Mahaffey for security checks.
 To minimize contact, patrons are encouraged to bring small bags or none at all.

 All guests will have touchless temperature checks.

 Tickets will be checked but not touched or torn.

 Stanchions, directional signs and reminders will be posted throughout the venue to guide patrons in maintaining a physical distance of 6 feet.

 To reduce contact in the lobby, plexiglass and touchless pay systems have been installed at bar areas and concierge desk.
-Drinks may be taken into the theater.
+Drinks may not be taken into the theater.

 IN THE CONCERT HALL